darcamo/conan-recipes/README.md

 Each folder in this repository is a different recipe.
 You can create a package and install it in your local conan cache.

+# Note

+This repository was archived in favor of having one repository for each recipe.
+The repository names for the different recipes follow the convention `conan-<library_name>`.